 As an Advocate for the Chronic pain community, I worked tirelessly as a volunteer from 2008 through September of 2018.
 I have helped several non profit groups, including: RSDHOPE, Migraine Association, STARS (Arrythmia Alliance earlier Dysautonomia/pacemaker support groups), Arthritis foundation, IDA or the Invisible Disabilities Association, RSDSA or Reflex Sympathetic Dystrophy Association, The U.S. Pain Foundation, WEGO Health and more.

 This page is a summary of photos to share some of these higher (& lower) points and achievements of my time advocating for the chronic pain community.
 I abruptly stopped advocating after I had several horrible experiences in the way I was treated after giving so much time and energy with the added pain, to help the pain community.
 The reason for this page is mostly due to the fact that the U.S. Pain foundation has wiped all of my hard work from their website.
 They appointed me to their Board of Directors in October of 2017, after I was a volunteer advocate and ambassador for them from 2015.
-I accepted the position started as a Board Member in January 2018.
-I resigned only 8 months later.
+I accepted the position started as a Board Member in January 2018 (but did not get officially appointed until March, 2018)*.
+I resigned September 2018.
 The articles that I have written about these experiences are here: Why I Resigned from the USPF & The article about how Ed Coghlan at Ntl.
 Pain Report actually changed the entire premise & REWROTE an article hat I submitted “Making Peace With My Pain”

 1: I did multiple fundraisers for the USPF and other Non-profits